Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

 This enables multi-wavelength lens modeling, where the color of the lens and source galaxies vary across the datasets.

-One can also fit images of the same lens at the same wavelength simultaneously, for example analysing images of a strong lens before they are combined to a single frame via the multidrizzling data reduction process to remove correlated noise in the data.

 Multi-wavelength lens modeling offers a number of advantages:

 - It provides a wealth of additional information to fit the lens model, especially if the source changes its appears across wavelength.

 - It overcomes challenges associated with the lens and source galaxy emission blending with one another, as their brightness depends differently on wavelength.

 - Instrument systematic effects, for example an uncertain PSF, will impact the model less because they vary across each dataset.

 Multi-Wavelength Imaging
 ------------------------